It’s pretty much a given now that businesses need to invest in video. But not just video itself – they need to invest time in video marketing, too.

 Well, maybe that’s a bit strong – the product itself is a great idea.
 In a market that is so expensive for men and women alike – not least because Gillette will slap another blade or rollerball or aloe vera strip or vibrating handle or a go-faster stripe on their existing razor and add a few quid (maybe it’ll be a hoover for bank notes next, am I right?) – people look out for value, but only from trustworthy brands.
 Sure, you can buy disposable razors from Poundland, but you know it’ll be at the expense of your beautiful face.

 But for DSC to get that message out in a way that elicited trust from the intended audience.
 Especially as a newcomer to the scene – they basically had to be funny.
 It was the only way it could build the brand in the first place… Even when the alternatives offered by high-end competitors were taking money hand over fist.

 Unsurprisingly, DSC’s video won the 2012 AdAge Viral Video Awards’ “Best Out-of-Nowhere Video Campaign” – high praise indeed – as well as a 2013 Webby Award and the People’s Choice Webby for good measure.

-Give it a go, or at least think how you can be a little more relaxed and laid back.
+Give humour in video marketing a go.
+Or at least think how you can be a little more relaxed and laid back.
 If you don’t have a sense of humour, find someone else who does.
 Look at the likes of Cracked.com and Reddit (but not BuzzFeed) to see what makes other people tick, and what excites you to watch, read, or listen to.